Documentation and guides for configuring and managing data replication for your Stitch integrations.

 Learn how Stitch extracts, prepares, and loads your data during the replicaiton process.

 After you connect an integration and Stitch performs a structure sync, the next thing you’ll do is select tables and columns to sync.
 In this guide, we’ll walk you through how to sync/unsync objects for database and SaaS integrations.

-By default, a historical sync for most SaaS integrations will go back one year.
-While the Start Date setting allows you to define historical syncs, it can also reset an integration’s Replication Keys when you need to re-sync data.
+By default, a historical replication job for most SaaS integrations will go back one year.
+While the Start Date setting allows you to define historical data loads, it can also reset an integration’s Replication Keys when you need to re-replicate data.

 Syncing a database view is almost the same as syncing a database table.
 In this guide, we’ll cover the database integrations that support views and the additional steps required to sync a database view.

 What happens when you add a brand-new column in a data source or you want to sync additional columns on an already-syncing table?
 How will your row count be impacted?
 In this guide, we cover how Stitch handles new columns, what you can expect for existing rows, and how to backfill data.